Active Living & Social Connections

 Travel Assistance Program (TAP)

-The travel assistance program (TAP) is a refund program for travel to specialist appointments, tests, or surgeries outside of your community.
-If you qualify, you need to get a signed letter from your physician and the TAP form before the appointment.
-Call TAP days before your appointment to get a confirmation number.
+The travel assistance program (TAP) is a refund program for travelling to specialist appointments, tests, or surgeries outside of your community.
+If you qualify, you need to get a signed letter and form from your specialist.
+When you need to use your TAP refund, call TAP days before your appointment to get a confirmation number that you write on your form.

 Learn about HandyDART for yourself or someone you are supporting.
-Door-to-door shared ride services are available for people with physical or cognitive disabilities.
+Door-to-door ride-sharing services are available for people with physical or cognitive disabilities.
+Be aware that all ride-share services need to be booked ahead of time.

-Ask friends, neighbours, and family members to help you get to activities.
-Add ‘drivers’ to your care partners list including the days and times they are available.
-Explore transportation options unique to your community.
-Check out Seniors on the Move for different community-based services.
+Ask friends, neighbours, and family members to help you get to activities or health visits.
+Often people want to help but they do not know how.
+Add your ‘drivers’ to your care partners list including the days and times they are available.

 Planning for Nutrition & Meal Support